2314577483/Library-System/README.md

  ## Testing

  You can also run the unit test for this program.
 Type command `./test` will show following unit test result.
+We created 53 test cases to test our different program features, such as checking the existence of an account; checking if the account password matches; checking account roles; students finding books, borrowing and returning books; administrators adding books, deleting books and deleting users, etc.

  Run the valgrind by following commands:
  ```